 4.2.
-Empirical relation between stock market development and shareholder protection
+Empirical Relation between Stock Market Development and Shareholder Protection

 In this section we use the data just described to investigate the correlation between stock market development and shareholder protection.
 LLSV (1997) is the natural reference point for this empirical analysis.
 In their paper, they find a positive and significant correlation between several measures of stock market development and shareholder protection using OLS regression for 1994.
-Our dataset allows us to investigate whether this correlation holds for the whole 1993-2002 interval, as well as for the individual years in our sample.
+Our data set allows us to investigate whether this correlation holds for the whole 1993-2002 interval, as well as for the individual years in our sample.

 The first row of Table 2 reports an OLS regression estimated on the pooled data for the entire panel, where Stock Market Capitalization divided by GDP is the dependent variable.
 The regression coefficient is positive and statistically significant, in accordance with the finding of LLSV (1997).
-Since however observations for the same country are not independent over time, the t-statistic obtained on pooled data is likely to overestimate the precision of the estimate.
-One way to overcome this problem is to use a between estimator, that is, estimate the regression on country means.
-The second row of Table 2 reports the resulting estimate, which is of similar magnitude and still significantly different from zero, though with a lower t-statistic.
+Because, however, observations for the same country are not independent over time, the t-statistic obtained on pooled data is likely to overestimate the precision of the estimate.